 Internet at Sea: Improving Mariners’ Experience with Starlink

-As digital technology becomes increasingly important in daily life, Crowley is improving our mariners’ experience by implementing reliable, high-speed internet access onboard our ships through a new, innovative deployment of Starlink technology.
+As digital technology becomes increasingly important in daily life, Crowley is improving our mariners’ experience by implementing reliable, high-speed internet at sea.
+Now, onboard our ships, mariners have internet access through a new, innovative deployment of Starlink technology.

 Starlink’s maritime technology connects mariners working on the open sea to not just business operations but their family, friends and life on shore using technology developed by SpaceX.
 This technology is used around the globe on more than 90 applicable U.S. commercial, government and international vessels owned or operated by Crowley.